lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Deyner** _(30-Sep-18 02:13 PM)_

-> Won’t be able to tap but can listen
+> Won't be able to tap but can listen

 **Zander** _(30-Sep-18 02:14 PM)_

-> t!8ball Does Emmett wake up from the pilot's seat?
+t!8ball Does Emmett wake up from the pilot's seat?

 **Tatsumaki** _(30-Sep-18 02:14 PM)_